IUDataStructuresCourse/course-web-page-fall-2023/lab2.md

 ## Overview and Submission

 In the previous lab, we developed test cases for three array search algorithms.
 This time we are going to implement those algorithms as methods of a class called `Search`.

 You may reuse the IntelliJ project from last time.
 Create file `src/Search.java` which contains a public class called `Search`.
 When your lab is complete, submit your `Search.java` file to Autograder.

-By the way, make sure to test your solutions using the test cases from Lab 1 first!
+By the way, make sure to test your solutions locally using the test cases from Lab 1 first!

 ## Problem Set